fredrikmalmberg/folkcritic/README.md

 1. Liking or disliking a song retrains the critic and generates a new song that passes the criteria above
 2. It is possible to change the training parameters of the critic at any time and retrain it with all the songs that have been liked/disliked during the session
 3. It is also possible to reset the critic but it is worth noting that every time a new song is liked or disliked the critic is retrained on all the songs in the current session
-4. Is is always possible to change the session or create a new one
+4. It is always possible to change the session or create a new one
 5. After enough training is done, the critic can be evaluated to see if it has managed to learn the preferences of the user

 ### Evaluating the critic
 It is possible to evaluate the critic on any number of songs.
-Half of the songs are generated using the trained critic while the other half are generated using an untrained critic.
-The songs are then displayed to the user in random order and liked/disliked similar to the training but without displaying information on the critic score to the user.
+Half of the songs are generated using the trained critic while the other half is generated using an untrained critic.
+The songs are then displayed to the user in random order and liked/disliked similar to the training but without displaying the critic score to the user.
 <img width="1440" alt="Screenshot 2022-10-22 at 14 51 16" src="https://user-images.githubusercontent.com/25374765/197340326-d240f1f7-e53b-4b76-99ec-b507f2bf1c50.png">

 After the user has liked/disliked the songs the result of the evaluation is displayed indicating whether the trained critic outperforms the untrained one.